Canoeing The French River From Top To Bottom:

 The original plan was to start at Champlain Park in North Bay.
 The Park is located on the shore of Lake Nipissing at the mouth of the La Vase River.
 It is at the end of the portage route which Etienne Brule in 1610, Champlain in 1615, and everyone who followed made use of to get to the shore of Lake Nipissing from the Mattawa River and Trout Lake.
 If we were going to retrace the route taken by those voyageurs this was the place to start!

 The plan was this: we would get Hartley Bay Marina to provide a shuttle driver, whom we would pick up and then drive over to North Bay.
 He would drive the vehicle back to Hartley Bay while we set off on our little adventure.
+Our ten-day trip would end when we unloaded our gear on the marina dock.

 However, a closer look at the map had me reconsidering the point of driving to the east end of the lake just to paddle southwest across a very exposed section to get to the Upper French.